FALL PLAYWRITING WORKSHOP

 HOW TO PREPARE

-You’ll need to have your first ten pages ready before our first session.
-Once you sign up I’ll let you know where to share them.
+Once you sign up, I’ll let you know where to share your pages.

 ADDITIONAL DETAILS

--The class is intentionally small and capped at 8 participants.
+-The class is intentionally small and capped at 8 participants so everyone gets lots of individualized attention.

 -Sessions are held over Zoom and make use of Google Classroom.